sungsoo-ahn/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 \end{array}
 \right\}.$$

-Taking this one step further, <d-cite key=balle2018analytic></d-cite> proposed to use numerical solver to get even tighter bounds on $$\sigma$$, naming this approach the Analytical Gaussian Mechanism.
+Taking this one step further, <d-cite key=balle2018analytic></d-cite> proposed to use a numerical solver to get even tighter bounds on $$\sigma$$, naming this approach the Analytical Gaussian Mechanism.
 To illustrate the differences of these approaches, we plot the values of $$\sigma$$ computed using them on our mean salary example.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">